Peter Curran, MD

 Dr. Scott McLean

 After ten years in private practice in Northern California, Scott moved to the Wood River Valley to raise his three children.
-He is a Board member at the Flourish Foundation, and additionally serves on the Board of Little Sisters Foundation and served as President of the Board of St. Luke’s Wood River Foundation, for three years and Vice President for three years.
+He has served as a Board member of the Flourish Foundation and Little Sisters Foundation and served as President of the Board of St. Luke’s Wood River Foundation, for three years and Vice President for three years.
+He is currently in on The Hospice Advisory Board and its Endowment Committee.

 Beena Mannan is the Co-Founder and Executive Director of the JRM Foundation for Humanity, a nonprofit organization based in Pocatello, Idaho, which focuses on uplifting women and children’s health and education throughout Idaho and internationally.
 Mannan is also the Founder and Executive Director of the Idaho Hometown Hero Medal.
 The annual awards ceremony and gala recognizes exemplary individuals from across the state of Idaho.